 In the context of gout, vocal biomarkers could provide a non-invasive method to monitor the condition.
 For example, changes in vocal frequencies might indicate an impending flare-up or provide insights into the body’s inflammatory state.
 This could allow for early intervention, helping to prevent or mitigate the severity of gout attacks.

-The Institute for BioAcoustic Biology & Sound Health has reported that their record for the relief of gout pain using low frequency sound is 16 seconds.
+The Institute for BioAcoustic Biology & Sound Health has reported that their record for the relief of gout pain using low-frequency sound is 16 seconds.

 The Connection Between Vocal Biomarkers and Gout